-When you configure a virtual machine for replication, vSphere Replication starts an initial configuration task during which a replica virtual machine is created on the target site, and data synchronization occurs between the source and the target vCenter Server site.
+When you configure a virtual machine for replication, vSphere Replication starts an initial configuration task.
+During this task a replica virtual machine is created on the target site, and data synchronization occurs between the source and the target vCenter Server sites.

 - If the allocation information is available at both sites, data synchronization occurs at the highest possible speed.

 - If the allocation information is available only at the source or the target site, vSphere Replication skips the empty regions on the VMDK disks at that site, but processes the entire disk at the site where the allocation information is not available.
 Therefore, data synchronization is slower.

 - If the allocation information is not available at either site, data synchronization is done by comparing all blocks between the source site and the target site, even if many of the blocks are not allocated on the disk by the guest OS.
 This is the slowest method for data synchronization.

 Factors That Affect the Availability of Block Allocation Information

 The availability of allocation information and the degree to which vSphere Replication can use it to accelerate data synchronization depend on:

 - The type of VMDK disks, and the type of volumes on which the disks reside.